icopy-site/awesome-cn/docs/awesome/awesome-postgres.md

 * [pgsh](https://github.com/sastraxi/pgsh) - Branch your PostgreSQL Database like Git
 * [psql](https://www.postgresql.org/docs/current/static/app-psql.html) - The built-in PostgreSQL CLI client
 * [psql2csv](https://github.com/fphilipe/psql2csv) - Run a query in psql and output the result as CSV
-* [nancy](https://gitlab.com/postgres-ai/nancy) - The Nancy CLI is a unified way to manage automated database experiments either in clouds or on-premise
 * [schemaspy](https://github.com/schemaspy/schemaspy) - SchemaSpy is a JAVA JDBC-compliant tool for generating your database to HTML documentation, including Entity Relationship diagrams

 ### Server